I'm in India!

 The Journey So Far

-Here I share my love of Yoga, travelling and being a part-time chef.
-I am also sharing my life's adventures that have taken me from growing up in Toronto to living and working in South Korea to more recently closing my Yoga school of 15 years to see what will happen next.
+Life is an adventure and yoga is the greatest one of all.
+Here I share my love of Yoga, travel, practice and becoming a part-time cook.
+My life adventures have taken me from growing up in Toronto to living and working in South Korea to studying in India, marriage and finally closing my Yoga school of 15 years.

 - Heather Morton